 Our in-laws were replacing a fridge and gave us their white one (bye, green fridge!).

 We found granite-look laminate countertops at a Black Friday sale for around $100, and installed them.
 Wow, what a difference!
 This is what our kitchen looked like for a while.
 Didn't love the tile, but it worked!

 In April 2012, we were able to install hardwood floors in place of our 30-40 year old laminate tile.
 We were able to find a sale, signed up for emails for 10% off, and signed up for their card to get even more off.
 The total price per square foot was around $2.20, making the approximate cost around $300 for the kitchen (including supplies).

 While you don't see it, we also fixed squeaky floors.
 And I blurred out the mess in the dining room.
 Oops.

 While we were in project mode, the kitchen was painted a grey-beige (Martha Stewart "Sharkey Gray"), and the rest of the trim was painted white.

 In February 2014, we replaced our white appliances with stainless steel.
-I liked the white and wasn’t so sure about this change, but we found a really great sale and went for it.
-We bought all Frigidare and got a multi-appliance rebate, the store had their friends and family deal, and we negotiated free delivery.
-The total cost for the refrigerator, dishwasher, oven, and range hood was around $2,200.
+We found a really great sale at a local store.
+We got a multi-appliance rebate by buying all Frigidare appliances.
+The store also had a friends and family promotion and offered free delivery.
+Our total cost for the refrigerator, dishwasher, oven, and range hood was around $2,200.

 We touched up cabinets and Doug rebuilt the trim near the doorway to the dining room.
-We also bought and installed glass knobs and pulls (found these online at D. Lawless Hardware for half the retail cost).
+We also installed glass knobs and pulls (found online at D. Lawless Hardware for half the price of other stores!).
 Here's our kitchen now: